BoscoZhangers/PocketRPG/README.md

 # 🎮 Pocket RPG
-*A Java-based console RPG heavily inspired by the world of Pokémon*
+*A retro-style RPG heavily inspired by the world of Pokémon, built entirely with Java*

 ---